uvmain/recipe-book/README.md

 # recipebook Web Application

 This is a **recipebook Web Application** built with a **Go REST API backend** and a **Vite/Vue frontend**.
-The application uses **SQLite** to store image metadata and features image thumbnail generation, EXIF data retrieval, and album organization.
-It is designed to be served on a local or hosted server with a reverse proxy for routing.
+The application uses **SQLite** to store recipes and is designed to be served on a local or hosted server with a reverse proxy for routing.

 ## Features

 - Go REST API backend
 - Vue.js frontend built with Vite
-- SQLite database for image metadata storage
+- SQLite database for image metadata storage and auth session storage
-- Automatic thumbnail generation
-- EXIF metadata retrieval
-- Basic single-user authentication with cookies
 - SSL/TLS certificate generation for local development

 ## Project Structure